 - Jokes: I don’t need to elaborate on this one, right?

-- Perfect: Presentations are not perfect.
+- Perfect: Presentations cannot be perfected.
 Sure, they can “go very well,” they can “succeed,” but setting out to make them “perfect” won’t work.
 When presentations succeed, the presenter initiates and manages a lively, productive conversation with the audience.

 - Practice: You wouldn’t think that practice could possibly be a bad thing, but if presenters practice to be perfect or practice to the point of scripting, they will be in big trouble.
 What you should do before you present is prepare to be flexible and responsive.